fscm/tools/bootstrap/bootstrap.md

 ### Prerequisites

-This script requires *bash* version 4.0 or above to work properly.

-This script will also required the following system tools to be installed:
+This script requires the following system tools to be installed:
+* base64
 * basename
 * cat
-* cut
-* date
-* dirname
-* grep
 * make
 * mkdir
 * pwd
 * sed
-* tail
-* uuencode

-In adition it will also require for [Terraform](https://www.terraform.io/intro/getting-started/install.html) (version 0.12.0 or above) and
+In addition it will also require for [Terraform](https://www.terraform.io/intro/getting-started/install.html) (version 0.12.0 or above) and
 [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)